Stock-Portfolio-Risk-Analyzer/spr-web/README.md

 ## Local Database Setup

 Download and install PostgresSQL, including the development packages.
+For details on how to do this, consult the PostgresSQL documentation for your operating system or Linux distribution.

 Then you must create a database called `spra` along with a user/password called `spra`.
 Alternatively, you can change these settings in `stockportfolio/settings/local.py`